AshleyAlpha/mine3/ReadMe.md

 - First of all you have to make sure that you have an internet connection,
 - Open your web browser then,
 - Type this link: https://ashleyalpha.github.io/mine3/ to view the website,
-- Then, start answering questions by just choosing only one.
+- Then, start answering questions.
+It is multiple choice questions.

 # Technologies Used